Liha the Great

 Early Policies

-Liha's early policies focused around dismantling and razing as many of Telam's "unjust power structures" as she possibly could, in pursuit of her goal to liberate her people from the old tyrannical oligarchy.
+Liha's early policies as Empress focused around dismantling and razing as many of Telam's "unjust power structures" as she possibly could, in pursuit of her goal to liberate her people from the old tyrannical oligarchy.
 She had expected the people of the Republic to rejoice and celebrate their restored freedom.
 Even her goal of restoring her people's faith was not pursued by means of state force, since Liha reasoned that the masses would return to being devout and pious on their own, in the absence of the oligarchs' control over political discourse.

 To punish the senators and bureaucrats who had ruled over the Republic during its decline, Liha stripped them of their titles and offices, and sent them into exile in the frozen, mountainous wastes.
-Egregious offenders, such as members of Telam's military junta, were executed in death flights: Liha uses her psychic powers to carry the offender in a flight over the mountains, where the Empress would let go, causing the proscribed to fall onto the ground from several kilometers above, leading to a swift death by blunt force.
+Egregious offenders, such as members of Telam's oligarchic Senate, were executed in death flights: Liha uses her psychic powers to carry the offender in a flight over the mountains, where the Empress would let go, causing the proscribed to fall onto the ground from several kilometers above, leading to a swift death by blunt force.

 Later Policies